aldebaran/qibuild/doc/source/advanced/guide/overview/managing_deps.rst

 qiBuild in action
 ------------------

-Configuring and building the hello project is as easy as
+Configuring, building and running the hello project is as easy as

 .. code-block:: console

   $ qibuild configure hello
   $ qibuild make hello
-  $ qibuild test hello
+  $ qibuild run hello

 For this to work, you only have to write two ``qiproject.xml`` files